adob/print-stmt/README.md

 print things;                          // [apples, oranges, elephants]

 ```
-The first form of the **print** statement converts each expression into a string and prints it to standard output, with each expression separated by a space and a terminating newline at the end.
+The first form converts each expression into a string and prints it to standard output, with each expression separated by a space and a terminating newline at the end.
 **warn** is similar except it prints to standard error.

 The second form uses a format string similar to printf().